 Our attorneys can provide advice and legal services in all matters in connection with probate law namely:

 If a person dies without a will, certain laws require that the property be distributed in a certain manner.
 This may not have been the manner in which the deceased wanted their property to be distributed and it is therefore important that during a person’s lifetime, they plan for the future.
-It is advisable for persons with an estate, however big or small, to properly outline the manner in which they wish their estate to be distributed.
-It also makes the probate process less difficult for loved ones as there is an appointed person to deal with the estate and there are clear instructions for the administration of the estate.
+It is advisable for persons with an estate, however big or small, to properly outline the manner in which they wish their estate to be distributed through the creation of a clear and unambiguous will.
+This also makes the probate process less difficult for loved ones as there is an appointed person to deal with the estate and there are clear instructions for the administration of the estate.

 As stated above, when a person dies, having made a will or not, they must apply for and receive from the High Court of Justice a Grant authorizing them to act on behalf of the deceased’s estate and legally distribute the deceased’s property to those beneficially entitled.
+The types of grants that may be applied for are; a grant of probate, a letter of administration with will annexed, or a letter of administration.
 This can be a daunting process with several requirements and our attorneys are fully capable to assist our clients with the application.

-A Power of Attorney is a type of deed that legally empowers one person to act on behalf of another for general or specific purposes.
-General purposes may include conducting all day to day and/or business affairs of the grantor, while a specific purpose may include the power to apply for a probate Grant or the power to sell a specific property on behalf of the grantor.
+A Power of Attorney is a type of deed that legally empowers one person (donee) to act on behalf of another (donor) for general or specific purposes.
+Its primary purpose if to allow someone to carry on your business affairs when you are unable to do so.
+There are two types, a General Power of Attorney and a Special/Limited Power of Attorney.
+A General Power of Attorney may be created for the purposes of managing the general affairs of the donor such conducting all day to day and/or business affairs of the grantor.
+Alternatively, a Special or Limited Power of Attorney may be created to give the done limited authority to deal with a specific matter of the donor such as to apply for a Grant of Probate or the power to sell a specific property on behalf of the grantor.
 The Power of Attorney can be revoked at any time by a Deed of Revocation of a Power of Attorney or may be extinguished on the death or mental incapacity of the grantor.